sososkxksodkd/Amogus/README.md

             if root and hum and hum.Health > 0 then
                 ToggleHover(true)

-                -- KI: Welcher NPC wurde ausgewählt?
-Das ist das Ziel! local targetMobName = QuestDatabase[RyuConfig.TargetNPC] or "Bandit"

                 local npcs = Workspace:FindFirstChild("NPCs")
                 if npcs then
                     local validMobs = {}
                     for _, npc in pairs(npcs:GetChildren()) do
-                        if npc.Name == targetMobName then
+                        if npc.Name == RyuConfig.TargetMob then
                             local mHum = npc:FindFirstChildOfClass("Humanoid")
                             local mRoot = npc:FindFirstChild("HumanoidRootPart")
-                            if mHum and mRoot and mHum.Health == mHum.MaxHealth then
+                            -- Sucht rigoros nach Mobs mit Leben if mHum and mRoot and mHum.Health > 0 then table.insert(validMobs, npc)
-                                table.insert(validMobs, npc)
                             end
                         end